ghc-proposals/ghc-proposals/proposals/0000-simplify-subsumption.md

 * **Covariance** of the function arrow (Fig 7, rule FUN)
 * **Contravariance** of the function arrow (Fig 7, rule FUN)
 * **Deep skolemisation** (Fig 7, rule DEEP-SKOL)
 * **Deep instantiation**.
-Actually, the section (4.7.3) says that we don’t need deep instantiation, but GHC actually does deep instantiation too, for reasons sketched below.
+Section (4.7.3) says that we don’t need deep instantiation, but GHC actually does that too, for reasons sketched below.

+The proposal argues to remove all four.
+The following subsections descuss each in turn.

 ### Deep skolemisation

-Suppose (paper, 4.6.1)?
+Consider these types (paper, 4.6.1):
 ```
 f :: ∀ab.a → b → b)
 g :: (∀p.p → (∀q.q → q)) → Int
 ```
 Is `(g f)` well typed?
 Notice that `g` requires an argument with a forall to the right of an arrow.
-With deep skolemisation, the answer is “yes”; but without the program would be rejected.
+With deep skolemisation, the answer is “yes”.
 But remember that GHC elaborates to System F.  Here is its elaboration of `(g f)`:
 ```
 g (/\p. \(x:p). /\q.\(y:q). f @p @q x y)
 ```